Tax Practice Careers

 For more information about our conferences, programs, ABA law school tax certification, forums and admissions criteria, write to firstname.lastname@example.org or telephone our Call Center at 1.888.317.4489.
 We offer scholarship assistance to high school seniors and college students who demonstrate an interest in preparing for a career as a Tax Preparer, IRS Special Enrolled Agent, or United States Tax Court Practitioner.

 We also provide financial assistance to those preparing to become CPAs who also have an interest in federal tax practice or practice before the U.S. Tax Court as United States Tax Court Practitioners.
-Please contact us to discuss the opportunities available at the Tax Law Institute and University of Alabama School of Law Graduate Tax Program.
+Please contact us to discuss the opportunities available at the Tax Law Institute.
 We offer liberal payment plans and many scholastic opportunities.